ntjo/Project_101_Part_4_Project/README.md

 ## Roboflow

-Deployed segmentation model can be found on this [link](https://universe.roboflow.com/project101-jmq8d/project-101-disease-detection).
+Labelled segmentation images of leaves and deployed segmentation model can be found on this [link](https://universe.roboflow.com/project101-jmq8d/project-101-disease-detection).

 ## Colab